What are Policies?

 How do you configure Policies?

 Policies are part of your app configuration.
-To create or update policies, sync your app:
+To create or update policies, add them to your app config and sync:

 Policy Evaluation